 For prepping purposes, I keep about 3-4 years’ worth of yeast on hand.
 I’ve been rotating through this stockpile for over ten years.
-My yeast always fully activates even though by the time I use it, it’s a few years old.
+My yeast always fully activates even though it’s a few years old by the time I use it.

 We go through about two loaves a week, which is roughly two pounds of yeast per year.
 This means I usually have two or three unopened 2lb pack of yeast in my stockpile and one open and in use.
 I keep so much on hand because, in an emergency situation, my family’s bread consumption would likely double as we lose access to more convenient foods.
 And I’d like to hold off turning the great sourdough experiment of 2020 into reality as long as possible.

 “But it has an expiration date printed right on it,” you might say.